 - Quickened Casting: Even though it's only once per day, this is still really good.
 Most spells have a 2-Action casting time, so getting two spells out in a single turn means that you're doing the most important part of two turns in a single turn.

 - Scroll Savant: At the bare minimum, this is two more spell slots every day.
 But you can also give these to allies, allowing them to cast spells without you doing it for them.
 This is especially useful for spells that target the caster but which might be dangerous for you to use.

 - Clever Counterspell: Finally a way to make Counterspelling even remotely effective!
 It only took 11 levels after you considered Counterspell.
 This is great motivation to learn every spell you possibly can.
-There's also a weird quirk in the wording: The prepared spell you sacrifice doesn't need to be the same spell level as the spell you're countering.
-The spells do need to share one trait (the spellcasting tradition doesn't count), but that's a laughably easy requirement to meet so long as you have one Somatic spell and one Verbal spell prepared since nearly every spell has one or both of those traits.
+The prepared spell you sacrifice doesn't need to be the same spell level as the spell you're countering.
+The spells do need to share one trait (the spellcasting tradition doesn't count), but that's a laughably easy requirement to meet since there are only 7 schools of magic, and the school is a trait on each spell.

 - Magic Sense: Having Detect Magic running constantly is great, but it's also a Cantrip so you can keep it running constantly everywhere except in combat without difficulty.
 Using Detect Magic in combat is uncommon.